Human sacrifice: Indian subcontinent

 Fierce goddesses like Chamunda are recorded to have been offered human sacrifice.

 In India, human sacrifice is mainly known as Narabali.
-Here "nara" means human and "bali" means sacrifice.
 It takes place in some parts of India mostly to find lost treasure.
 In Maharashtra, the government made it illegal to practice with the Anti-Superstition and Black Magic Act.
 Currently human sacrifice is very rare in modern India.
 There have been at least three cases through 2003–2013 where men have been murdered allegedly in the name of human sacrifice.

-Thuggees, or thugs, were an organized gang of professional robbers and murderers who traveled in groups across the Indian subcontinent for several hundred years.
-They were first mentioned in Ẓiyā'-ud-Dīn Baranī's (History of Fīrūz Shāh) dated around 1356.
-Thugs would join travellers and gain their confidence.
-This would allow them to then surprise and strangle them by tossing a handkerchief or noose around their necks.
-They would then rob the bodies of valuables and bury them.
-This led them to also be called Phansigar (using a noose), a term more commonly used in southern India.

 Regarding possible Vedic mention of human sacrifice, the prevailing 19th-century view, associated above all with Henry Colebrooke, was that human sacrifice did not actually take place.
 Those verses which referred to purushamedha were meant to be read symbolically, or as a "priestly fantasy".
 However, Rajendralal Mitra published a defence of the thesis that human sacrifice, as had been practised in Bengal, was a continuation of traditions dating back to Vedic periods.
 Hermann Oldenberg held to Colebrooke's view; but Jan Gonda underlined its disputed status.

-A group of Thuggees strangling a traveller on a highway in India in the early 19th century.
+A group of Thugs strangling a traveller on a highway in India in the early 19th century.

 Human and animal sacrifice became less common during the post-Vedic period, as ahimsa (non-violence) became part of mainstream religious thought.
 The Chandogya Upanishad (3.17.4) includes ahimsa in its list of virtues.
 The impact of Sramanic religions such as Buddhism and Jainism also became known in the Indian subcontinent.

 In the 7th century, Banabhatta, in a description of the dedication of a temple of Chandika, describes a series of human sacrifices; similarly, in the 9th century, Haribhadra describes the sacrifices to Chandika in Odisha.
 The town of Kuknur in North Karnataka there exists an ancient Kali temple, built around the 8-9th century CE, which has a history of human sacrifices.

 Human sacrifice is reputed to have been performed on the altars of the Hatimura Temple, a Shakti (Great Goddess) temple located at Silghat, in the Nagaon district of Assam.
 It was built during the reign of king Pramatta Singha in 1667 Sakabda (1745–1746 CE).
 It used to be an important center of Shaktism in ancient Assam.
 Its presiding goddess is Durga in her aspect of Mahisamardini, slayer of the demon Mahisasura.
 It was also performed in the Tamresari Temple which was located in Sadiya under the Chutia kings.